native

 Flutter

-In this quickstart, you will build a Flutter mobile application and integrate it with FusionAuth.
-The application is for ChangeBank, a global leader in converting dollars into coins.
-It will have areas reserved for logged in users and public-facing sections.
+In this quickstart, you are going to build a Flutter mobile application and integrate it with FusionAuth.
+You’ll be building it for ChangeBank, a global leader in converting dollars into coins.
+It’ll have areas reserved for users who have logged in as well as public facing sections.
 It uses Flutter and sets up an OAuth authorization code grant flow, allowing users to log in to the application.

-Find the Docker Compose file and source code for the complete application at https://github.com/FusionAuth/fusionauth-quickstart-flutter-native.
+The Docker Compose file and source code for a complete application are available at https://github.com/FusionAuth/fusionauth-quickstart-flutter-native.

 Prerequisites